How to use the lunar calculator

 Outputs - Spotlight (highlight card)

 k = (1 + cos i)/2, where i is the phase angle.
-0% New, 100% Full. - Lunar age (d): days elapsed since the last New Moon.
+0% at New Moon, 100% at Full Moon. - Lunar age (d): days elapsed since the last New Moon.
 Synodic cycle = 29.53 days.

-- Distance: topocentric (from the observer) in km, Earth radii (R⊕) and multiples of the lunar diameter (∅L = 3,474.8 km).
+- Distance: topocentric (from the observer) in km, Earth radii (R⊕) and multiples of the lunar diameter (⌀L = 3,474.8 km).

 - Apparent magnitude: estimated visual brightness.
 Full Moon ≈ −12.7.
 Computed via Allen 1976.

-- Brown lunation: sequential number of the current synodic cycle counted from the New Moon of 1923-01-17 (lunation #1).
+- Brown lunation: current synodic cycle number counted from the 1923-01-17 New Moon (lunation #1).

-- Bright limb angle: direction of the illuminated limb on the celestial sphere, measured from celestial north in degrees.
+- Bright-limb angle: direction of the illuminated limb on the celestial sphere, measured from celestial north in degrees.

 - Orbital position: percentage along the perigee→apogee cycle (0% perigee, 100% apogee).